resourge/schema/README.md

 // value is the string value
 // form is the original value
-// In this case, test is expected to return either true or an array of errors .test((value, form) => [{
+// In this case, test is expected to return either true or an array of errors .test((value, parent, config) => [{
-	// key can be a empty string or a key
+  // path can be a empty string or a path
-	// In the case key is a empty string the system will replace it with original key
+  // In the case path is a empty string the system will replace it with original path
-	key: '',
+  path: '',
   error: 'Custom error Message'
 }])
 // or
 .test({
   // In this case, test is a mandatory a boolean
-	test: (value, form) => true,
+  is: (value, parent, config) => true,
   message: 'Custom error Message'
 })
 ```